-Tirol's Wilder Kaiser holiday region, with its villages Söll and Ellmau, is the ideal winter destination for families.From
+The Wilder Kaiser holiday region in Tirol, with its villages Söll and Ellmau, is ideal for families.From

 The day is not enough.
 That is why the fun continues by night at Austrian winter destinations, with the world's longest toboggan run, nighttime sleigh rides, snowmobile sessions and plenty more.

-Glaciers, mountains and lakes.
-Zell am See-Kaprun offers an alpine winter with a 100% snow guarantee.From
+Glacier, mountains and lake.
+Zell am See-Kaprun offers an all in one alpine winter with a 100% snow guarantee.From

 Have you ever dreamed of seeing the snow-capped peaks through the eyes of a bird, without motor, without noise?
 Winter paragliding can offer you just that.

 When the stars come out, the Wildkogel sledding arena in Salzburger Land is just starting to heat up.